judyliu2/project_1/README.md

    - Uses simple pipes

 2. Unsucessful attempts
+   - Redirecting using < (fixed)
-   - None
+   - Simple pipes (fixed)

 3. Bugs
-   - When parsing through multiple commands, so spaces can be used between semicolons
+   - When parsing through multiple commands, so spaces can be used between semicolons (fixed)
 4. Files & Function Headers

 ```